breadcrumbs--red-border

 • Participate in the afterhours on call roster for cardiology as rostered.

-• Contribute to clinical audit, departmental morbidity and mortality conference and participate in changes that improve quality and safety of patient care.
+• Contribute to clinical audit, departmental multidisciplinary team meetings, morbidity and mortality conference and participate in changes that improve quality and safety of patient care.

 • Demonstrate commitment to training and continuing professional development including participation in relevant teaching programs, activities, and feedback opportunities, involvement in research, and teaching of junior medical staff and/or medical students